-Students will have to complete 5 assignments during the term.
-The first two assignments prepare the students for their final long essay (minimum length: six pages; maximum length: eight pages).
+Students will have to complete a combination of 5 assignments/labs/term paper during the term.
+The first two assignments prepare the students for their final term paper (minimum length: six pages; maximum length: eight pages).
 In addition there are two hands-on labs.
-Detailed assignment instructions will be provided on the assignment handouts (OWL).
+Detailed assignment instructions will be provided in class.